 Bugler Baker died in Aden.

-Cpl.
-Birch was killed on operations with X-Ray Company, 45 Commando Group, Royal Marines.
+Corporal Marc Birch died whilst deployed on operations with X-Ray Company, 45 Commando Group, Royal Marines.
 The company was conducting an operation alongside Afghan National Army troops to dominate areas posing a dangerous threat to British forces and the local Afghan population.
 Whilst acting as Second-in-Command of the Quick Reaction Force in support of a company operation, Corporal Birch was killed by a suspected enemy suicide bomber.

 Marine John Bryant died in a road traffic accident.